OctopusDeploy/OctoProduct/chapter1.md

 The recommended strategy is to have service accounts with the minimum level of permissions required to deploy a single application to an environment.
 This provides a guarantee that a deployment to one environment, such as the development environment, can not accidentally overwrite resources in another environment, such as the test or production environments.

+### Modelling environments in Octopus

+Unlike Kubernetes, environments are a first class entity in Octopus.

+Octopus environments are used as a security boundary, allowing for specific users to perform actions only in specific environments.

+Targets, described in the next section, are scoped to specific environments, providing a link between the Octopus representation of an environment and the environment modelled in the external infrastructure.

+How deployments progress from one environment to the next is configured in a lifecycle.
+A lifecycle defines the order of environments that a deployment must be performed to, while allowing deployments to some environments to be optional.

-## Modelling Kubernetes environments in Octopus
+### Modelling Kubernetes environments in Octopus

 Taken together, the combination of a cluster, account, and namespace represent a security boundary into which a deployment can be performed.
 In Octopus, this security boundary is represented as a Kubernetes target.

-The Kubernetes target is the link between the physical (i.e. separate clusters) or logical (i.e. separate namespaces) Kubernetes environments, the Octopus environments, and individual deployments that take place in those environments, which Octopus models as roles.
+The Kubernetes target is the link between the physical (i.e. separate clusters) or logical (i.e. separate namespaces) Kubernetes environments, the Octopus environments, and categorization of the deployment that take place in those environments, which Octopus models as roles.

 :::hint
 **Concept explanation: Octopus role**